OZI-Project/OZI/README.rst

 OZI is a set of publishing tools for creating and maintaining pure Python packages.
-See the `documentation <https://docs.oziproject.dev/>`_ for the project roadmap, API specification, and Meson version support information.
+See the `documentation <https://docs.oziproject.dev/>`_ for the project roadmap, API specification, Meson version support, and other project information.

 Purpose
 ^^^^^^^